SchumacherFM/blog-cs/content/posts/2015/2015-01-01-magento2-registry.md

 url: magento2-list-of-all-register-calls
 ---

-This on going updated post which lists all calls to `coreRegistry->register()` in Magento2.
+This on going updated post lists all calls to `coreRegistry->register()` in Magento2.

 Current version: 0.42.0-beta2